 Just off the fact that the Warriors only got one season out of Webber and the Magic ended up with six seasons -- including four All-Star and one Finals appearance -- with Penny, you would probably say the trade was a steal for the Magic.
 Then you factor in how marketable Penny was during his prime (second to only Jordan) and it was looking like the steal of the century.

 "I thought it was the greatest trade in history," said Danny Ainge.
 "I thought Penny Hardaway was the best player coming out of college that year.
 Straight up, I thought it was a pretty good trade, and still do.
 And three No. 1 picks?
 C'mon."

 This is where the "C'mon" really gets to "are you serious?" levels.

-With the 13th pick they got from the Bullets, the Magic selected Keon Clark. who never played a minute for Orlando and is currently serving an eight-year jail sentence.
+As for the Magic, with the 13th pick they got from the Bullets, they selected Keon Clark, who never played a minute for Orlando and is currently serving an eight-year jail sentence.